microsoft/Kusto-Query-Language/doc/array_rotate_leftfunction.md

 ---
 title: array_rotate_left() - Azure Data Explorer
-description: This article describes array_rotate_left() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/11/2019
+description: Learn how to use the array_rotate_left() function to rotate values inside a dynamic array to the left. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # array_rotate_left()